 Ask students to give feedback to each other and point out what they enjoy most about the other students’ drawings.
 As you give students feedback, let them know something you notice that is unique about their drawing.

 Wacky Birds are quirky and fun for kids to draw.
-Get them for free on my site!
+Get them on my site!

 Is it really OK to copy?